Healthy Homes Assessment Mount Cook

 Home Assessments Mount Cook for Rental Properties

-There are a variety of things to be able to examine in a house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of things to check when conducting an home evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
+There are a few examples:

-The repercussions of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling can have a significant impact for property managers and landlords.
-For specialist guidance, contact us today and book your rental properties home evaluation.
+The consequences of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of a tenant solutions ruling could be significant for property managers and landlords.
+For professional advice, call today to schedule your rental properties home evaluation.

 home assessments for rental properties